Engelito/angelMatch/README.md

 Lastly there is the dating page which will show you who you matched with based on the database provided.

 # Development Environment

-I used vs code, w3schools and the command prompt program.
+The programs I used were vs code, w3schools and the command prompt program.
-I used python, django and html for this project
+The languages used were python, django and html for this project

-{Describe the programming language that you used and any libraries.}

 # Useful Websites
 * [w3schools](https://www.w3schools.com/django/)